intel-iot-roadshow/roadshow-docs/docs/computer_setup/windows/confirm_drivers.md

 <div id="next-steps" class="note" markdown="1">
 ### Next Steps

 Some Edison boards have older firmware images on them.
-You **_may_** need to update the firmware to a newer version to get access to important features.
+Update the firmware to the latest version to get access to important features.

 [Flash Firmware on Intel Edison »](../../flash_firmware/index.html){: .link-button .centered}
 </div>